wp-plugins/parallax-gravity-landing-page-builder/readme.txt

 1. Upload the plugin: Plugins > Add new > Upload.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Admin > Parallax Gravity > New Landing Page
-4. Go to main menu "Aeolus Portfolio" > "Aeolus settings" (edit settings and see shortcodes).
+4. Go to main menu "Parallax Gravity" > "Options" (edit settings and see shortcodes).
 5. Add sections, than add content for each section, you can change the section's order just by drag and drop.

 == Frequently asked questions ==